Mission

 Network Equity Focus

-The Advising Success Network (ASN) defines racial and socioeconomic equity as centering the lived experiences, talents, and aspirations of students from low-income backgrounds, as well as Black, Latinx/a/o, Indigenous, Asian, and Pacific Islander students.
+The Advising Success Network (ASN) embeds racial and socioeconomic equity in its approach by centering the lived experiences, talents, and aspirations of students from poverty-affected backgrounds, as well as Black, Latinx/a/o, Indigenous, Asian, and Pacific Islander students.

-The network seeks to raise awareness from an institutional perspective, focusing on how the institution designs systems, policies, and processes to either build healthy inclusive cultures or perpetuate systemic inequities
+The network seeks to raise institutional awareness of racial and socioeconomic equity in student outcomes, focusing on how the institution designs systems, policies, and processes to either build healthy inclusive cultures or perpetuate systemic inequities.

 Equity in fulfilling our mission